Periprosthetic Joint Infection after Primary Total Knee Arthroplasty With and Without Sinus Tract: Treatment Outcomes

 St. Petersburg

-S. A. Bozhkova
+S. Bozhkova

 Vreden National Medical Research Center of Traumatology and Orthopedics